dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

 It's interesting to note that, while the selector field can be used to provide more than one label, it works as an `AND` base operator.
-So to add http routes from the demoapp namespace in the allowed list, setting the listener as below does not work.
+So to add Httproutes from the `demoapp` namespace in the allowed list, setting the listener as below does not work.

 ```yaml